i-MSCP/plugins/incubator/DebugBar/README.md

-# i-MSCP DebugBar plugin v1.1.0
+# i-MSCP DebugBar plugin v1.1.1

-Plugin providing debug information for i-MSCP.
+Plugin that provides debug information for i-MSCP.

 ## Introduction

-This plugin is a development helper for i-MSCP which provides many debug information.
+This plugin is a development helper for i-MSCP that provides many debug information.
 The plugin comes with a set of components, each providing a particular set of debug information.

 Right now, the followings components are provided:

- - Version: i-MSCP version, list of all PHP extensions available.
+ - Version: i-MSCP version, list of all available PHP extensions.
  - Variables: Contents of $_GET, $_POST, $_COOKIE, $_FILES, $_SESSION and $_ENV variables.
  - Timer: Timing information of current request, time spent in level script ; support custom timers.
 Also average, min and max time for requests.
  - Files: Number and size of files included with complete list.